tmatthewj/100-days-of-code/log.md

 *Today’s Progress*: Started off with the blog project.
 Covered tutorial 1 and 2.
 Created a few basic pages like admin / posts/xxx, about with some styling for the pages.
 Also learned how to use nuxt-config to load link items across the project (example - font for all pages).

+*Day 29: September 7, 2018*

+*Today’s Progress*: Continued with blog project.
+Covered the landing page creation, splitting of posts into different components and adding static assets like an background image for the blog landing page.